-NYIT is introducing a baseline approach to General Contracting and Construction Standards (GCACS).
-This certificate program will provide the knowledge and skills needed by entrepreneurs, trades persons, employees of a construction firm, business owners, or homeowners as to how a general contracting business operates, and how to hire a General Contractor or Construction Manager for a residential or commercial businesses project.
+The General Contracting and Construction Standards (GCACS) certificate offers a baseline approach to this topic area.
+This certificate program will provide the knowledge and skills needed by entrepreneurs, trades persons, employees of a construction firm, business owners, or homeowners as to how a general contracting business operates, and how to hire a General Contractor or Construction Manager for a residential or commercial business project.